- A Bit of Paid Advertisement

 II.
 YouTube ads

 YouTube advertising enables you to pay to reach YouTube users.
 While you may create YouTube advertisements through Google Ads, you can also go straight to YouTube.
-Because YouTube advertising needs you to create a channel, you’ll need to set up a business account if you still need to get one.
-Then you may make videos and publish ads on the site.
+Because YouTube advertising needs you to create a channel, you’ll need to set up a business account if you still need one.
+Then, you may make videos and publish ads on the site.
 YouTube ad formats include:

 - Bumper ads